chrisliebaer/salvage/README.md

 All modifications to a container's state will be reverted after the backup is done.
 Certain actions can only be performed on a container if the container is in a certain state.

-* `salvage.action`: Defines if the container state should be altered before backing up it's volumes.
+* `salvage.action`: Defines if the container state should be altered before backing up its volumes.
 Possible values are:
     * `ignore`: Container state will not be altered.
 (Default if either pre- or post-action is set).
     * `stop`: (Default if no pre- or post-action is set) The container will be stopped before the backup is performed.
 (Ignored if container is already stopped.)
     * `pause`: The container will be paused before the backup is performed.
 (Ignored if container is already paused or stopped.)